nyarly/install_releases/README.md

-Install releases will make a query to Github for the releases associated with your project, and will look for releases that are named with a sematic version
+Install releases will make a query to Github for the releases associated with your project, and will look for releases that are named with a semantic version
-(possibly as a package-name suffix, like "package-1.2.3").
+(possibly as a package-name suffix, like `package-1.2.3`).
-It will skip "prerelease" (i.e. `1.2.3-rc1`) versions.
+It will skip "pre-release" (i.e. `1.2.3-rc1`) versions.
-Then it looks for tarballs attached as an asset to the release.
+Then it looks for tarballs attached as an asset to the release that match the asset pattern argument.
 It pulls those down,
 unpacks them into a "store" directory and symlinks executables into the install directory provided